cenfun/monocart-coverage-reports/README.md

     ]
 };
 ```
-The dist file will be preserved in the v8 list, and by opening the browser's devtool,  it makes data verification visualization effortless.
+When `logging` is `debug`, the raw report data will be preserved in `[outputDir]/.cache` or `[outputDir]/raw` if `raw` report is used.
+And the dist file will be preserved in the V8 list, and by opening the browser's devtool, it makes data verification visualization effortless.
 ![](./test/debug-coverage.png)

 - Check sourcemap with [Source Map Visualization](https://evanw.github.io/source-map-visualization/)